Critical Deadline & Choice

 Get Help Comparing OptionsAnnuity Calculation & Age Reduction

-Your DSR annuity uses the standard FERS/CSRS formula, but includes a permanent reduction if taken before age 55.
+Your DSR annuity uses the standard FERS/CSRS formula.
+An age reduction may apply if retiring before age 55, depending on your retirement system.

 FERS Formula (Basic):